sapcc/maria-back-me-up/README.md

     enabled: # enables OAuth to access the API (openID)\
     provider_url: # Url of the openID provider (e.g. Dex)\
     redirect_url: # OAuth redirect url (this is the url of your mariabackup service)\
+database: # database config
+    type: # either 'mariadb' or 'postgres'
-  maria_db: # MariaDB config\
+    version: # MariaDB version e.g.: "10.4.0"
+    full_dump_tool:
+    log_name_format: # prefix of the binlog files
     user: # user with admin rights (to drop and restart MariaDB)
-    version: # MariaDB version e.g.: "10.4.0"
     password: # user password
     host: # host of the MariaDB instance.
 If running as a sidecar within the MariaDB pod: 127.0.0.1
     port: # MariaDB port number
     server_id: # server_uuid/server_id of the binlog syncer connecting to the host
     data_dir: # data directory of the MariaDB instance
-    databases: # list of databases (used for healthy checks and restores)
+    databases: # list of databases (used for health checks and restores)
       - database_name
       - ...
     verify_tables: # list of tables for the backup verification check.
 If none are provided the checksum verification is skipped!
       - database_name.table_name
       - ...
-storage_services:
+storages:
   s3:
     - name: # name of the storage
       aws_access_key_id: # s3 access key
       aws_secret_access_key: # s3 secret access key
+      aws_endpoint:
+      sse_customer_algorithm:
+      s3_force_path_style:
+      sse_customer_key:
       region: # s3 region
       bucket_name: # bucket name to save the backup to
   swift: